 (con't from Part I)

-Let's face it: while the polyphonic piece in general, and the fugue in particular, is the organ piece "par excellence," fugues with multiple countersubjects written in triple or quadruple counterpoint, because of their dense texture, are not the easiest pieces to learn.
+Let's face it -- while the polyphonic work in general, and the fugue in particular, might be considered the organ piece "par excellence," this type of composition with its multiple moving voice lines, because of its dense texture, is not among the easiest pieces to learn.

 Never is a long time.